-King Pasenadi’s exceptionally wise chief queen, Mallika, noticed the brahmins were very happy and when the king told her about what had happened, she suggested he consult the Buddha.
+King Pasenadi’s exceptionally wise chief queen, Mallika, noticed the brahmins were very happy, and when the king told her about what had happened she suggested he consult the Buddha.
 So the king went to the monastery and told the Buddha what he had heard and what his brahmins were going to do about it.
-The Buddha explained the real nature of these cries from hell – princes who had committed adultery with their neighbors’ wives and were suffering sixty thousand years of iron cauldron torture because of it wanted to send warnings to people on Earth, but they only had time to speak one syllable – and that the sounds did not foretell danger, so the sacrifice was unnecessary.
-Hearing this, the king cancelled it.
+The Buddha explained the real nature of these cries from hell—princes who had committed adultery with their neighbors’ wives and were now suffering sixty thousand years of iron cauldron torture because of it wanted to send warnings to people on Earth, but they only had time to speak one syllable—and that the sounds did not foretell danger, so the sacrifice was unnecessary.
+Hearing this, King Pasenadi cancelled it.
 Then the Buddha told this story to explain the meaning of the sounds.

 The student chaplain was an earlier birth of Sariputta, one of the Buddha’s top disciples.